MicrosoftDocs/learn/learn-pr/azure/gain-insights-data-kusto-query-language/includes/5-exercise-visualize-data-render-operator.md

 > `bin(`*value*`,`*roundTo*`)`

 The *value* you want to group is be the *StartTime* of the event, with the *roundTo* bin size of *7d*.
+The bin value can be a number, date, or timespan.
 You'll aggregate the count using the above bin to give you a counts of events per week.
-Finally, you'll *render* the data as a *columnchart* to create a histogram.
+Finally, *render* the data as a *columnchart* to create a histogram.

 1. Run the following query: